This Deep Fried Pickles Recipe is the perfect recipe for pickle fanatics. The pickles are coated in panko bread crumbs

 The first time I had fried pickles was actually at the restaurant I used to work at.
 One my fellow servers who had spent some time in the south, grabbed some pickles put them on a plate, slid them back to the fry cook and asked “can you batter and fry these for me?”
 He, and everyone else that happened to be in the kitchen at that time looked at her quizzically.

 First up, let’s talk pickles.
 Because obviously.
-For this recipe I picked pickle slices (say that 10 times fast) because I prefer the little bite size pieces.
+For this recipe I picked pickle slices because I prefer the little bite size pieces.
 However, pickle spears also work quite nicely.
 I wouldn’t recommend using whole pickles however they are simply too big for this.